DiannaNguyen/code-every-day/log.md

 **Today's Progress:** React Native - all day, everyday

-**Thoughts** So.
+**Thoughts:** So.
 Many.
 Tutorials. - and I'm still kind of lost... but we're going to make it work 👌, we're just going to get started and see what happens.

 **Link(s) to work**
 1. [Hack Week Project Progress](https://github.com/DiannaNguyen/quiz)